 - Poor Communication: Misunderstandings and misalignment can quickly derail team performance.

-- Ignoring Conflict: Address issues promptly and constructively.
+- Ignoring Conflict: Address issues promptly and with all parties present!
 Unresolved conflict can poison team dynamics.

 - Neglecting Team Development: Invest in your team's growth and development.
 Stagnant teams become complacent teams.